Neuroling/SPINCO_SINEEG/Projects/SINEEG/DiN/README.md

 ### Triggers
+>**Warning!** In the EEGlab datasets, the variable EEG.actualTimes should be taken.
+The data are epoched to the DI24 marker indicating sound offset when using EEG.times as the time variable.
+When using EEG.actualTimes your 0 time will indicate the digit onset (note that in the experiment the trials have noise for > 4 secs and then the digits embedded in noise, and then the sound stops and participant can respond).

-*Note*: in one of the preprocessing scripts there was some correction of triggers due to issues (splitted triggers) with EGI system.
+*Note 2*: in one of the preprocessing scripts there was some correction of triggers due to issues (splitted triggers) with EGI system.
-'DIN2' = block start; 'DI28' = block end ;  'DIN6' = stim onset digit 0; 'DIN8' = stim onset digit 1;  'DI10' = stim onset digit 2 ; 'DI12' = stim onset digit 3 ; 'DI14' = stim onset digit 4; 'DI16' = stim onset digit 5; 'DI18' = stim onset digit 6;  'DI20' = stim onset digit 8; 'DI22' = stim onset digit 9;  'DI24' = comprehension response onset; 'DI26' = clarity response onset
+'DIN2' = block start; 'DI28' = block end ;  'DIN6' = stim onset digit 0; 'DIN8' = stim onset digit 1;  'DI10' = stim onset digit 2 ; 'DI12' = stim onset digit 3 ; 'DI14' = stim onset digit 4; 'DI16' = stim onset digit 5; 'DI18' = stim onset digit 6;  'DI20' = stim onset digit 8; 'DI22' = stim onset digit 9;  'DI24' = comprehension response onset-cue / sound offset ; 'DI26' = clarity response onset

 ## Preprocessing
 Pipeline implemented in the data within the 'Downsampled' folder (eeg data storage)